eliskakucerova/us-states-game/README.md

 ### US states game

-The project is simple game when the player is asked to guess all 50 states of US.
-When you write secret word Exit, it is generated the list "Which name of states you should learn".
+The project is a simple game in which the player is asked to guess all 50 states of the US.
+When the player enters the secret word 'Exit', a list of the states that they still need to learn is generated.

 The project is written in Python.
 This project was created to practice list comprehension and Pandas library.